septentrio-gnss/septentrio_gnss_driver/README.md

 # ROSaic

 ## Overview
 This repository keeps track of the driver development process.
 Our goal is to build a ROS Melodic and Noetic driver (i.e. for Linux only) - written in C++ - that is compatible with Septentrio's mosaic GNSS receiver family and beyond.
-It will also be extended to ROS2, modifications mainly addressing launch file configurations.
+Since Noetic will only be supported until 2025, we plan to make ROSaic compatible with ROS2, modifications mainly addressing launch file configurations.

 Main Features:
 - Supports serial, TCP/IP and USB connections, the latter being compatible with both the serial and the TCP/IP protocols
-- Facilitates extension to further log types, see instructions below
+- Facilitates extension to further ROS messages, see instructions below
 - Supports (as of now) a handful of ASCII (including key NMEA ones) messages and SBF (Septentrio Binary Format) blocks
 - Tested with the mosaic-X5 receiver